InvestingGroupProject/Investing_Analysis/README.md

 <p align="Left" width="40%">
     <img width="40%" src="https://github.com/InvestingGroupProject/Stock_And_Gas_Analysis/blob/Nadiezhda-Hernandez/Week%202%20-%20Nadia/Gradient_Boosting_prediction_pic.png">

 To further find strong correlation in our data, we performed a Decision tree and random forest model with ensemble method such as gradient boosting.
-Before we were able to do this, we needed to transform our data into a classfication type by adding 6 additional columns where 2 of them contain binary data (0s and 1s).
+Before we were able to do this, we needed to transform our data into a classification type by adding 6 additional columns where 2 of them contain binary data (0s and 1s).
 We then defined our feature set by setting X to include Gasoline stock Price, GSPC Open, GSPC High, GSPC Low, GSPC Close, Stock Perc Change and Stock Change.
 Finally, we defined our target vector which includes the Gas change column only.

 The data was split into Train and Test sets with random state of 1, scaled and fitted.
 For the Gradient Booster we created a classifier object with different learning rates.
 Then fitted and scored the model and the resulted in the following accuracy scores for each learning rate